-SQL (Structured Query Language) is a database programming language.
-It enables to “call” data through queries.
-For someone performing data analysis, it is useful to master SQL: before analyzing we need to access and select the most relevant data.
+SQL (Structured Query Language) is a database language.
+It allows you to “call” data from different databases through queries.
+It is useful to master SQL when you are interested in data analysis, because before analyzing it is necessary to access the data and select the most relevant.

 I have learned SQL during my engineering course.
 Thanks to those skills, I could better understand Information Systems functioning.
 I think SQL and VBA are quite complementary and are the foundations of coding languages for data management.